Covid 19: Advice for people severely affected by mental illness & their carers

 But it might be difficult for your mental health team to provide you with their normal level of support.
-This is because of the effect of coronavirus and how the virus impacts on staffing levels.
+This is because of the risk of coronavirus and how the virus impacts on staffing levels.
 But the team can tell you what support they can give to you.

 Your GP surgery can still help you, but they have changed the way they work because of the coronavirus crisis.

 You will need to contact them first.
 If an appointment with a GP or another medical professional is needed, they might try to do it over the phone.

 If you are offered a face-to-face appointment, they will tell you what you need to do to keep yourself and others safe.